 - phone support and

 - message or live chat online support.

-Payoneer offers excellent 24/7 customer support in many languages.
+Payoneer offers excellent 24/7 customer support in over 35 languages.

 WorldFirst Customer Support

 WorldFirst customer support is rated Excellent on Trustpilot.
 WorldFirst offers guides, online support, FAQs, phone support for online sellers, personal and business accounts, live chat online, limited Monday through Friday office hours, and email support.